mozilla/minion/docs/source/developing_plugins.rst

 of the plugin itself.
 In addition, the plugin class must be a subclass of ``AbstractPlugin`` and the following class member attributes:

-** ``PLUGIN_NAME``: the name of the plugin displayed to the frontend user
+* ``PLUGIN_NAME``: the name of the plugin displayed to the frontend user

+* ``PLUGIN_VERSION``: the release version of the plugin

-** ``PLUGIN_WEIGHT``: level of resource required to launch this plugin (light, medium, heavy)
+* ``PLUGIN_WEIGHT``: level of resource required to launch this plugin (light, medium, heavy)

-The registry code is found in `base.py <https://github.com/mozilla/minion-backend/blob/master/minion/backend/views/base.py>`_ under the views directory.
+The registry code is found in `base.py <https://github.com/mozilla/minion-backend/blob/master/minion/backend/views/base.py>`_.

-Whenever a plugin is installed, the backend server and all the celery workers must be restarted.
+Whenever a plugin is installed, the backend server and all the celery workers must be restarted, unless the backend is run with the --reload option.

 Minion Plugin Classes
 =====================

 Now that you know how Minion discovers a new plugin, we can examine plugin classes.

 The first thing a plugin author needs to understand is the basics of Twisted.
 Minion's Task Engine uses `Twisted <http://twistedmatrix.com/trac/>`_